Beyonce confirms she's working on new music: "It's coming!"

 “I started taking voice lessons from an opera singer at nine.
 By 10 I had already recorded at least 50 or 60 songs in the recording studio.
 This was before Pro Tools, when you recorded to tape,” she said.

 “I had my first vocal injury at 13 from singing in the studio for too many hours.
 We had just gotten our first record deal, and I was afraid I had developed nodules and destroyed my voice and that my career could be over.
-The doctors put me on vocal rest all summer and I was silent once again.
+The doctors put me on vocal rest all summer and I was silent once again.”

-“My teenage years were about the grind.
+She continued “My teenage years were about the grind.
 I grew up hearing this particular scripture from James 2:17, ‘Faith without work is dead.’
 Vision and intention weren’t enough; I had to put in the work.
 I committed to always being a student and always being open to growth.
 No one in my school knew that I could sing because I barely spoke.

 “My energy went into Destiny’s Child and the dream of us getting a record deal and becoming musicians.”